“To the Fenian Brotherhood, the campaign to seize Canada seemed entirely plausible. Unfortunately for them, things just didn’t work out that way.”

 Made up of Irish-born Civil War veterans from both northern and southern states, this unlikely brigade was united with a single goal in mind – to break the British stranglehold over their native Ireland.

 To make good on their objective, the leaders of this bizarre movement, known as the Fenian Brotherhood, planned to unleash a legion of Irish expats on Great Britain’s Canadian colonies.
-The transplanted patriots hoped to use the captured territories as a bargaining chip in negotiations with London for the independence of their ancestral homeland.
+The transplanted patriots hoped to use the captured North American territory as a bargaining chip in negotiations with London for the independence of their ancestral homeland.

 On paper, the Fenian scheme looked feasible enough.
 The Brotherhood could draw from up to 17,000 combat-hardened, Irish-born Civil War veterans.
-Surplus arms and equipment were stockpiled at secret depots around the country.
-Financial backing from scores of Irish Americans was pouring in and a provisional government was ready and waiting in New York.
+Surplus arms and equipment were readily available and stockpiled at secret depots around the country.
+Financial backing from scores of Irish Americans was pouring in.
+There was a provisional government of Canada ready and waiting in New York.
 The Fenians believed they could even count on tacit support from the U.S. government, which was still irked by Britain’s sympathy for the southern rebellion.
 To the Brotherhood, the campaign to seize Canada seemed entirely plausible.
 Unfortunately for them, things just didn’t work out that way.

 The Back Story

 The Fenian Brotherhood was established on the 1850s as an American offshoot of the United Irishmen, an 18th Century movement that launched an anti-British insurgency in the old country.
-By 1860, prominent Fenians recognized that the coming war between the states was a golden opportunity for their members to learn how to fight together as an army: something they hoped to do later against the British Empire.
-Accordingly, Kingpins like John O’Mahony and William Roberts used the occasion to raise regiments of fellow expats in New York, Chicago and Philadelphia, while their compatriots in the southern states, like Father John Bannon, helped organize groups of Irish volunteers below the Mason Dixon.
+By 1860, prominent Fenians recognized that the coming war in the United States was a golden opportunity for their members to learn how to fight together as an army: know-how they hoped to ultimately use against the British Empire.
+Accordingly, Kingpins like John O’Mahony and William Roberts raised regiments of fellow expats in New York, Chicago and Philadelphia, while their compatriots in the southern states, like Father John Bannon, helped organize groups of Irish volunteers below the Mason Dixon.

 While northern and southern Irish troops did occasionally do battle with one another during the Civil War, often the opposing regiments would arrange informal parlays or “soldiers truces” whenever they could.
 Generals on both sides frequently turned a blind eye to the gatherings, believing them to be largely harmless reunions among kinsmen.
 In reality, the summits enabled the Fenians to draw up their plans for a post war campaign against Britain’s New World colonies.